pratikratadiya/marathi-news-document-dataset/README.md

-# Marathi News Documents Dataset for extractive text summarization
+# Marathi news document dataset for extractive text summarization

 A collection of 100 news articles in Marathi language along with their corresponding summaries.
 The summaries are extractive in nature and have been acknowledged by a language expert.